3.

 4. Chapters 11-14 – God's love for His people shines through in these chapters.
 Despite Israel's sins, God cannot abandon them and He promises salvation to those who repent and turn back to Him.

-5. Special features of Hosea's book
+5. Special Features of Hosea's Book

-1. The use of Hosea's family situation as a living metaphor reflecting God's relationship with Israel.
+A. The use of Hosea's family situation as a living metaphor reflecting God's relationship with Israel.

 When the Lord first spoke through Hosea, the Lord said to Hosea, "Go, take to yourself a wife of harlotry and have children of harlotry; for the land commits flagrant harlotry, forsaking the Lord."